 Starting with your most recent or current job, list your previous work experiences.

 This section shows where you have worked and when.
 It also states specific accomplishments for each position or job.

 Pick experiences that seem most relevant to the position you seek.
 For inspiration, think of your full-time or part-time work, summer jobs, occasional jobs, internships, fieldwork, and special projects.

 Always start each achievement with an accomplishment verb, like accelerated, achieved, expanded, influenced, solved, maintained, generated, effected, advised, controlled, trained, or utilized.

 Southwestern Writing Center, Peer Writing Tutor, Yuma, AZ

 April 2014–Present- Tutored students in writing for all disciplines.- Critiqued peers' writing.

 The "skills" section of your résumé is a place where you can show your strengths and individuality.
 Start by stating each skill.
-Then back it up with a two- to three-line explanation of how you learned that skill or why you believe you have it.
-Make these entries short, clear and to the point.
+Then back it up with a two- to the three-line explanation of how you learned that skill or why you believe you have it.
+Make these entries short, clear, and to the point.

 Don't forget to list computer programs you've had experience with; proficiency can be seen as added value.